[SEE ALSO this page of YouTube videos of our work]|

 highest vocation in human life?
 Why does it affect us so powerfully?

-all performing arts have their origins in shamanic practices.
+researches suggest that all performing arts have their origins in shamanic

-the postmodern impasse of art as distraction, art as market commodity,
+postmodern impasse of art as distraction, art as market commodity, or art

-mean to us now, in our world of cultural pluralism, with no common
+now, in our world of cultural pluralism, with no common mythic or

-Bach oratorio, or a dervish chant be any more sacred than one of Erik
+oratorio, or a dervish chant be any more sacred than a saxophone

 are a few of the thousands of questions implied by the deeper question: